hiranthaR/Json-to-Dart-Model/README.md

 ### How to use

-1. Select a valid json.Press `Ctrl + shift + P` and search for `Convert from Selection` or `Convert from Selection to Code Generation supported classes`.
+1. Select a valid json.
+Press `Ctrl + shift + P` and search for `Convert from Selection` or `Convert from Selection to Code Generation supported classes`.
 Provide a Base class name and location to save.

-2. Copy a valid json.Press `Ctrl +shift + P` and search for `Convert from Clipboard` or `Convert from Clipboard to Code Generation supported classes`.
+2. Copy a valid json.
+Press `Ctrl +shift + P` and search for `Convert from Clipboard` or `Convert from Clipboard to Code Generation supported classes`.
 Provide a Base class name and location to save.

 3. Press `Ctrl + P` and search for `Add Code Generation Libraries to pubspec.yaml` and hit enter.